Heads Up Limited Terms and Conditions

 6. Terms specific to our Coaching and Mentoring Services

-6.1 Each session at which the Services are provided (Session) will last for a maximum of [one hour] and will either take place at your place of work or at a third party venue (as agreed between us).
+6.1 Each session at which the Services are provided (Session) will last for a maximum of one hour and will either take place at your place of work or at a third party venue (as agreed between us) or over the internet or phone.

 6.2 Subject to clauses 6.3 and 6.4, either of us may cancel a Session by notice in writing, by email or by telephone to the other no less than 48 hours prior to the start of the Session.